 Student workers, under the supervision of the Director of Student Activities, operate the Davis Student Center.
 The Student Activities Board plans a student activities calendar each semester.
 The Davis Student Center houses the cafeteria, six classrooms, seminar rooms, a fitness center/weight room, racquetball courts, the Student Affairs offices and a bookstore.

 The student lounge is located on the second floor of the Jerry C. Davis Student Center and has many of the amenities that a college student desires.
 In the lounge, you’ll have access to a pool table, a ping pong table, a large screen TV, multiple gaming systems, board and card games, and computers.

-The dining hall, known on campus as the Hunger Din, located on the first floor of the Davis Student Center, is open to all students, faculty, and staff.
+The dining hall, known on campus as the Hunger Din (note: the name was inspired by June Buchanan’s pronunciation of the famous Kipling poem “Gunga Din”), located on the first floor of the Davis Student Center, is open to all students, faculty, and staff.
 Morning, noon, and evening meals are served daily, Monday through Friday.
 Brunch and an evening meal are served on Saturday and the noon meal is served on Sunday.
 Meal service is not provided when school is not in session.
 Appropriate dress in the dining hall is described in the Student Handbook.

 Pioneer College Caterers is committed to providing a high quality food service experience to students, faculty and staff.

 Miss Irma’s Café is located in Cushing Hall on the campus of Alice Lloyd College.
 The café offers gourmet coffee and specialty drinks, such as lattes, cappuccinos, and iced coffee.
+Students may also order various breakfast and lunch food items.
 Miss Irma’s Café also has free Wi-Fi and a large screen TV for your enjoyment.

 Hours of service: